Exeed VX

-The Exeed VX or Exeed Lanyue in China is a mid-size crossover SUV produced by Chery's premium brand Exeed.
+The Exeed VX or Exeed Lanyue (星途揽月 (xīng tú lǎn yuè)) in China is a mid-size crossover SUV produced by Chery's premium brand Exeed.
 It was introduced in September 2020, following a concept car showcase in November 2019.

 Overview

 The Exeed VX was originally previewed by the Exeed VX Concept revealed during the 2019 Guangzhou Auto Show in November 2019.
 The concept previews a midsize crossover SUV significantly larger than the Exeed TX midsize crossover and features hidden door handles.